-Below are the final projects submitted by interns Connor Green, Shawna Ho, Aaijah Love, and Samantha Vela.
+Below are the final projects submitted by interns Connor Green, Shawna Ho, Aaijah Love, and Samantha Vela in 2021.

 Connor Green is a fourth year History Major at University of California, Riverside.
 Connor began interning at CHSSC this year through UCR’s Public History Practicum.

 His project traces the history of Old Chinatown’s relocation to the East Adams neighborhood in the early 1900s through the story of Fong and Pearl Chin and their family.

 Click on the image below to view Connor’s report in PDF format.